ammar-test/Spring-5/README.md

    Running Tomcat 7 servlet container :

         -  $ mvn tomcat7:run-war

+Access the deployed web application at : http://localhost:8080/Spring5/ will return an initial response.
 ### To run the test cases:

         -  $ mvn clean test

-Access the deployed web application at : http://localhost:8080/Spring5/ will return an initial response.

-### Documentation:

-        1- HomeController.java :
-           Handle HTTP Request